SoftInstigate/restheart-website/docs/upgrade-to-v4.md

 *Transformers*, *Hooks*, *Checkers* and *Services* (aka *Logic Handlers*) are implemented extending interfaces that are identical to the legacy ones, with the exceptions that they were moved to the more meaningful package `org.restheart.plugins`.

 The configuration of custom plugins has been simplified.
 Rather that declaring the implementation classes in the configuration file, plugins are registered using the `@RegisterPlugin` annotation.
-Plugins can optionally have a options specified in the configuration file.
+Plugins can optionally have a options set in the configuration file.
 An example follows.

 **Ping service implementation**